“If I pay them more, they’ll act differently and that will bring people in.”

 You can insert “take out the garbage” or “call missing clients” or “make better warmups” at the end of that sentence.
-Here’s the thing: if an extra $5 per class is what they need to “flip the switch”, then you have a staffing problem.
+Here’s the thing: If an extra $5 per class is what they need to “flip the switch,” then you have a staffing problem.
 Their performance and their pay are separate issues.
-Imagine a baseball player say “I’ll only hit 25 home runs this year unless you pay me more.”
-That doesn’t happen, because a true professional negotiates off the field and performs his best on the field, no matter what.
+Imagine a baseball player says, “I’ll only hit 25 home runs this year unless you pay me more.”
+That doesn’t happen because a true professional negotiates off the field and performs at the best level on the field no matter what.

 Paying a commission doesn’t mean a coach knows how to retain an athlete.
-Some coaches might be motivated to do a little extra work–if they know what to do–but not more so than a coach who actually cares if their athletes show up or not.
+Some coaches might be motivated to do a little extra work—if they know what to do—but not more so than coaches who actually care if their athletes show up or not.

-Worse, if you have two primary coaches and one does phone follow-ups, birthday cards and goal reviews, and the other doesn’t, guess which determines your retention rate?
+Worse, if you have two primary coaches and one does phone follow-ups, birthday cards and goal reviews but the other doesn’t, guess which determines your retention rate?
 The worst one, not the best.

-- “If I give them a percentage of the gym…” we don’t need to go there.
-Ask the owners who fell for that one in 2008, if you can find them in their new careers.
+We don’t need to go there.
+Ask the owners who fell for that one in 2008—if you can find them in their new careers.

 Here’s how to solve your sales problem:

-- Fix your retention by putting it in the hands of ONE PERSON, who’s trained and focused on keeping people in your gym.
-We call that person our “Joy Girl”–read more here.
+2. Fix your retention by putting it in the hands of ONE PERSON who’s trained and focused on keeping people in your gym.
+We call that person our “Joy Person” or client success manager (CSM).

-- Learn the “Help First” strategy to selling.
+3. Learn the “Help First” strategy to selling.
 Start doing goal reviews with your best clients.
-Ask how you can help their friends with [specific problem here.]
+Ask how you can help their friends with [specific problem here].

-- Love your list.
-I love you guys–my readers–and that’s why I’m compelled to send you this stuff.
+4. Love your list.
+I love you guys—my readers—and that’s why I’m compelled to write this stuff.
 Believe me, I’m putting off an exciting bike ride to write this right now, because I feel I HAVE TO.
 Email your list almost every day.
 Give them the secrets.
 Don’t hold back your care.
 Pretend you’re coaching them already.

 If you own a business, sales is your responsibility.
 You might wish it were otherwise.
 That doesn’t change your responsibility, or the facts: your coaches aren’t salespeople.
 You are.